Symplectic 4-Manifolds on the Noether Line and between the Noether and Half Noether Lines: Introduction

 \subsection{Acknowledgements}

-I would like to thank Anar Akhmedov for his useful comments and discussions on an earlier draft of this paper.
-I also thank Tian-Jun Li for his comments and pointing out a typo.
-I acknowledge the financial support and hospitality of the Max Planck Institute for Mathematics, Bonn.
+I would like to thank Anar Akhmedov for his comments on an earlier draft of this paper and for many helpful discussions.
+I thank Tian-Jun Li for his comments and pointing out a typo.
+I am grateful to \c{C}a\u{g}r{\i} Karakurt and Laura Starkston for many correspondences and their sparing time on my questions.
+I would like to thank the referee for their constructive and positive remarks which improved this manuscript in great amount.
+I also acknowledge the financial support and hospitality of the Max Planck Institute for Mathematics, Bonn where most of this work was done during my stay as a postdoctoral fellow.